1897 VFL finals series: Second-round final ( vs )

-Second round final (Geelong vs Melbourne)
+Second-round final (Geelong vs Melbourne)

-Geelong finished the stronger to down Melbourne, with a goal by Eddy James near the end winning the game for them.
+Geelong finished the stronger team to defeat Melbourne, with a goal by Eddy James near the end winning the game for them.
 The loss eliminated Melbourne from premiership contention.

 Week three

-Third round final (Essendon vs Melbourne)
+Third-round final (Essendon vs Melbourne)

 Entering this game, Essendon could clinch the premiership with a victory, while Melbourne was already eliminated from premiership contention.
-In the low-scoring encounter, Melbourne hit the post three times and a goal by Essendon player Waugh was disallowed after the bell.
+In the low-scoring encounter, Melbourne hit the post three times, and a goal by Essendon player Norman Waugh was disallowed after the bell.
 Edgar Croft scored the only goal of the match after marking a skewed kick in the forward pocket.